 - Return on Investment (ROI): The big one.
 The ROI of interactive displays and other activations is found by comparing the pipeline value (or closed revenue) to the total cost.
 If your event generated $50,000 in pipeline value and cost $10,000, your return is 5x, or 400% ROI.

-Tracking these numbers gives you a clear, data-backed story to share.
-You’re no longer just saying the event "felt successful"; you’re proving it with numbers your finance team will understand.
+The payoff: Tracking these numbers gives you a clear, data-backed story to share.
+You're no longer just saying the event "felt successful"; you're proving it with numbers your finance team will understand.

 What's the Best Way to Follow Up with Event Leads?